trash80/Arduinoboy/README.md

 Setting this will tell your arduinoboy what mode to boot into automatically.
 This is handy if you built your own arduinoboy and decided you wanted to skimp out on LEDs and a button.
 * `LSDJ Slave Mode settings` - The midi channel LSDJ slave mode will receive its commands on.
 * `LSDJ Master Mode settings` - The midi channel LSDJ Master mode will send its midi notes mapped to row number on.
 * `Keyboard Mode settings` - What channel LSDJ will look for its keyboard mode midi commands.
-No idea what comaptibility mode does.
+No idea what compatibility mode does.
 * `mGB midi settings` - Map each incoming midi channel to a specific Gameboy channel in mGB.
 * `LSDJ Livesync/Livemap settings` - The midi channel Livesync/Livemap will listen to incoming midi commands from.
-* `LSDJ Midiout settings`
+* `LSDJ Midiout settings` - Here you can set the following:
+	* `Note midi channel` -  The channel each LSDJ channel will send it's midi note commands on.
+	* `CC midi channel` -  The channel each LSDJ channel will send it's Continuous Controller commands on.
+	* `CC 0` - The initial CC each channel will send.
+The type of data it will send is based on the next setting.
+	* `CC Mode` - Game Boys have limitations!
+You can either have arduinoboy send one CC with many values, or 7 with limited 8bit values.
+By default in Arduinoboy the high nibble selects a CC#, and the low nibble sends a value [0-F] to [0-127].
+This can be changed to allow just 1 midi CC with a range of 00-6F, or 7 CCs with scaled or unscaled values.
+	* `CC Scaling ` - Set wether the 7 CCs are scaled or unscaled.

 ## Future Features & wishlist